cloudflare/cloudflare-docs/content/load-balancing/understand-basics/traffic-steering/steering-policies/proximity-steering.md

 **Proximity steering** routes visitors or internal services to the closest physical data center.

-To use proximity steering on a load balancer, you first need to add GPS coordinates to each origin pool.
+To use proximity steering on a load balancer, you first need to add GPS coordinates to each pool.

 ## When to add proximity steering